Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Proofs of Theoretical Results in Section

 \subsection{Proof of Theorem \ref{Thm 3.1}}

-Before presenting major results in \ref{Appendix B.Main results}, we present two first-order approximation used throughout: (i) We need to account for the $n_1$ randomness issue mentioned in the beginning of \ref{Appendix B} and thus need corresponding first-order sampling approximation at the rate of $o_p(n^{-1})$. (ii) The aggregate matching discrepancy mentioned in Assumption \ref{Assumption:perfect matching} vanishes in the limit.
+Before presenting main variance results in \ref{Appendix B.Main results}, we present the first-order approximation used throughout in which we need to account for the randomness issue in the denominator of $n_1$ when evaluating estimators at finite samples.